Is Your Farm Working in a Legally Sound Way?

-"I’ve taken over the reins of our farm from my father and while I have farming experience, I’m very aware we are all working in a new environment now, so I want to make sure I’m getting things right legally, as far as employment contracts, diversification rules and other issues.
+"I’ve taken over the reins of our farm from my father and while I have farming experience, I want to make sure I’m getting things right legally, as far as employment contracts, diversification rules and other issues.
 What should I do?"

-You are wise to assess the business for any legal weak points or for anything you could be doing to make the business run more smoothly.
-And, as you say, the pandemic has changed the landscape for firms, employers and employees across a range of areas.
-The good news is, if you are an NFU Farmer and Grower member you can access a free legal health check with JCP as part of the NFU Legal Assistance Scheme.
+You are wise to assess your business for any weak legal points or for anything you could be doing to ensure it is future-proof and runs more smoothly.
+The good news is, if you are an NFU Farmer & Grower member, you can access its free initial Legal Health Check Service delivered by JCP as part of the benefits of your membership.

-The idea of the healthcheck is that we will review with you the current position of your farm business and succession planning; and can make recommendations regarding issues you need to consider as a result of the healthcheck.
-So, we may recommend a partnership agreement, some employment contracts, up to date Wills and/or Powers of Attorney.
+Within the health check, we will audit your farm business, consider succession planning, and make recommendations regarding any issues identified - so, we may recommend a partnership agreement, employment contracts, up to date Wills and/or Powers of Attorney, etc.

 This question is based on a hypothetical situation.